Banno/Gordon/README.md

 ## Contributing

 Contributions are welcome.
-You can use the included `test-app` module to locally test changes to the Gordon plugin.
+You can use the included `test-...` modules to locally test changes to the Gordon plugin.
 1. Make changes to Gordon plugin
 2. Run `./gradlew publishToMavenLocal`
-3. Uncomment [com.banno.gordon in `test-app` plugins](https://github.com/Banno/Gordon/blob/main/test-app/build.gradle.kts#L5) and change the version to the one you just deployed
+3. Uncomment the `com.banno.gordon` plugin in test module buildscripts and change the version to the one you just deployed (which can be found in `gordon-plugin/gradle.properties`)
-4. Test your changes by running `./gradlew gordon` to run `test-app` tests using the locally-deployed Gordon
+4. Test your changes by running tests using the locally-deployed Gordon
+   - `./gradlew test-app:gordon` should have some tests that pass, some that fail, some that are ignored, and a flaky one that might pass or fail
+   - `./gradlew test-library:gordonBar` should have 2 tests that pass and 1 that is ignored
+   - `./gradlew test-library:gordonBaz` should have 3 tests that are ignored

 ## Why we named our test runner Gordon
 ![Gordon](https://user-images.githubusercontent.com/12698923/66937311-dbd1b580-f004-11e9-8faf-6dd2c7074485.png)